 Nasopharyngeal airway (NPA)

-- Indications: conscious or unconscious patients with current or potential oropharyngeal obstruction
+- Indications: current or potential oropharyngeal obstruction

 - Sizing rule: nostril to the ipsilateral tragus